 TTPD: 'Person of interest' in fatal Texarkana shooting located

-TTPD: 'Person of interest' in fatal Texarkana shooting located - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - Police want to talk to 19-year-old Michael Gray, of Texarkana in connection with the fatal shooting of 18-year-old Drake Griffith.
+TTPD: 'Person of interest' in fatal Texarkana shooting located - KXXV-TV News Channel 25 - Central Texas News and Weather for Waco, Temple, Killeen Police want to talk to 19-year-old Michael Gray, of Texarkana in connection with the fatal shooting of 18-year-old Drake Griffith.
+Drake Griffith was found shot to death at a home in the 3500 block of Magnolia St. in Texarkana, TX late Monday night.

 Add your comments below